Kernel Estimation of Spot Volatility with Microstructure Noise Using Pre-Averaging: Simulation Study

 The \(\widehat{RMSE}\) of the three estimators is reported in Table \ref{table:jump}.

-We can then conclude that the {\Red truncation procedure} can effectively eliminate the jumps, since the estimated RMSE of the truncated estimator for the model (\ref{HestonMld00}) is even less than that of the non-truncated estimator based on the continuous model (\ref{HestonMld00_cts}).
-For simplicity, {\Red hereafter} we will only consider the non-truncated estimator (\ref{PreAverEst0_cts}) and the continuous model (\ref{HestonMld00_cts}).}
+{\Blue These results suggests that} the {truncation procedure} can effectively eliminate the jumps under this Heston model, since the estimated RMSE of the truncated estimator for the model (\ref{HestonMld00}) is even less than that of the non-truncated estimator based on the continuous model (\ref{HestonMld00_cts}).